Unboxed-Software/solana-course/content/token22-metadata.md

     space: mintLen,
   });

+  // 3.
+Initialize the account to use the metadata pointer instruction
-  // we will point to the metaplex metadata account, but for now it will not be there, we will have to create it later const initMetadataPointerInstructions = createInitializeMetadataPointerInstruction(
+  // We will point to the Metaplex metadata account but note it doesn't exist yet const initMetadataPointerInstructions = createInitializeMetadataPointerInstruction(
     mint.publicKey,
     null,